 A Direct Subsidized or Unsubsidized Loan is a student loan in the student’s name for educational purposes.
-The loan funds come from the government.
-It is categorized as either “subsidized” or “unsubsidized.”
+The loan funds come from the government and are categorized as either “subsidized” or “unsubsidized".
 Loan repayment is deferred while the student is enrolled in school at least half-time and during the 6-month grace period after the student either graduates or drops below half-time.
 When the grace period is finished, the student starts repayment on the loan.
 However, if the student decides to go to graduate school, the loan will go back into deferment.

 What is the difference between a “Subsidized” and an “Unsubsidized” Direct Loan?

 The financial need of the student determines whether a loan is subsidized.
-The federal government “subsidizes” the interest of the loan, i.e. pays the interest, while the student is enrolled at least half-time.
-Change as of 2012-2013: Interest will now accrue for the subsidized Stafford loan once the student enters the grace period.
+The federal government “subsidizes” the interest of the loan, i.e. pays the interest, while the student is enrolled at least half-time and during the grace period.*

 How much can the student borrow in Direct Subsidized and Unsubsidized Loans?

 Dependent undergraduates have a Direct Loan maximum amount that they can borrow per academic year: For 2013-2014, the amounts are as follows:

 - $5,500 for freshmen, of which a maximum of $3,500 may be Subsidized

 - $6,500 for sophomores, of which a maximum of $4,500 may be Subsidized

 - $7,500 for juniors, of which a maximum of $5,500 may be Subsidized